TofaJede/nodejs-contact-manager/README.md

-# Contact manager for Onio
+# Contact manager

-Entry test to Onio s.r.o.
+This is my first app written in NodeJS for learning purposes.
+I am not really into frontend  development, used Vue for first time as well.

 ## Getting Started